DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "Let's go then!
 We don't need to deal with such monster!"

-While holding her hand, Kay dashed towards back of the altar.
+While holding her hand, Kai dashed towards back of the altar.
 Towards where Rinne pointed previously.
 There was...

 "Here it is!"

 Rift of light.
-Kay and Rinne jumped into this floating door.
+Kai and Rinne jumped into this floating door.

 -------------------------------------------------------------------------------

 Demon's graveyard.
-In a blink of the moment, Kay found himself standing in dim halls.
+In a blink of the moment, Kai found himself standing in dim halls.

 "Hu..h...
 We escaped...?"

 Will this strange monster follow us?
 There is no sign of its appearance.
-In this quiet darkness, only Kay and Rinne rough breathing could be heard.
+In this quiet darkness, only Kai and Rinne rough breathing could be heard.

 "Rinne?"